 For the same reason, different areas of the body result in slightly different shades.
 Typically, the lighter the skin the lighter the tattoo and vice versa.

-We say "2 week tattoo" because most inkbox tattoos look good for around 2 weeks.
+Most inkbox tattoos look good for around 8-18 days.
 Some will last longer and some will fade quicker.

 The length of your tattoo depends on multiple factors:

 Here's a helpful guide to the longevity of your inkbox tattoo based on where its applied: